Wabinab/Xenoblade-Chronicles-3-The-Book/src/32_city.md

 "Heheh, sorry...
 Poor choice of words.
 How about 'hotheads'?"

 Eunie: "Yeah, that's not a lot better..."
-The group was currently descending a red ramp, towards a green-lit area (the end of the ramp).
+The group was currently descending a red ramp (red of wood, but also the city's dark illumination), towards a green-lit area (the end of the ramp, though some part of the red also had greens as they installed green fluorescent lamps to the side).

 "Still, it helped us complete one of our primary objectives: Securing a number of growth modules."